cmoulang/pico_atomvga-release2/README.md

     // allow write access to PIA address eb_set_perm_byte(PIA_ADDR, EB_PERM_WRITE_ONLY);

-This works reliably at 1MHz and 2MHz on a 65C02
+This works 100% reliably at 1MHz and 2MHz on a 65C02

+This does not work at 4MHz - yet.

-In the initial version a whole CPU was used to handle the interface to the PIO - it now calculates pi and outputs it's latests guess to the serial port once a second or so.
+In the initial version a whole CPU was used to handle the interface to the PIO - it now calculates pi and outputs it's latest guess to the serial port once a second or so.